-The current survey only examines the impact on "Bedridden Status" over a period of three years later.
-The survey periods for "Three Health Factors," "Socioeconomic Factors," and 「Physician and Dentists」 are conducted same time.
-The next step is to enhance the understanding of the cause-effect relationships through follow-up surveys conducted over different years for all hidden variables.
-It is also important to address the research issue of validating the findings with a representative sample and improving external validity.
-Furthermore, future studies should focus on analyzing the causal relationship between bedridden status and the oral hygiene diagnosis provided by dentists, including objective indices, alongside medical examinations.
+In this study, we used covariance structure analysis to examine the impact of fifteen observed variables on 「Bedridden Status」 three years later.
+The reason for choosing covariance structure analysis is because each of the 15 factors is significantly related to the level of care required.
+In other words, the explanatory variables used in multivariate analysis are methods that assume they are not correlated, taking into account multicollinearity.
+This survey's periods for "Three Health Factors," "Socioeconomic Factors," and 「Physician and Dentists」 are conducted simultaneously.
+The next step is to enhance the understanding of the cause-effect relationships through follow-up surveys conducted over different years for all observed variables.
+It is also essential to address the research issue of validating the findings with a representative sample and improving external validity.

-6. 結論

-三年後の要介護度予防につながる、かかりつけ歯科医師だけを持つ基盤は、社会経済要因であった。また、食を含む生活習慣と健康3要因が優れ、治療する疾病が予防できることで要介護予防に連動する因果構造が示された。要介護度を最も予防する要因は、3つの健康要因と3年前の要介護度でした。要介護予防に対する歯科医師のみを持つ効果は、社会経済要因による効果の約32%を占めました。要介護度を維持させる上で、制御できにくい社会経済要因よりも、制御可能である、かかりつけ歯科医師を持つ意義と役割に注目したいものである。
+Another challenge is to increase the percentage of target audience tracking and reduce selection bias.
+Further research is needed to understand the relationship between having a family dentist, oral hygiene, and longevity.
+In particular, as a background to the selection of only family dentists, a survey study by intervention follow-up, including a randomized control group, that includes the viewpoint of socioeconomic factors linked to favorable lifestyle habits and, at the same time, leads to the prevention of the need for long-term care through disease prevention, is expected to be conducted.
+It is expected to clarify preventing the bedridden status through dental care.

-6. Conclusion
+Ⅵ. Conclusion

 The presence of a family dentist, along with good socioeconomic factors and healthy lifestyle choices, such as a balanced diet and three advisable health factors, has been made clear to prevent bedridden status.
-It was found that having a family dentist accounted for approximately 32% of the effect of socioeconomic factors in preventing the need for bedridden status.
+It was found that having a family dentist accounted for approximately 31.6% of the effect of socioeconomic factors in preventing the need for bedridden status.
 Emphasizing the role of having a family dentist may be more significant in maintaining the level of care required than focusing solely on difficult-to-control socioeconomic factors.